termux/proot-distro/README.md

 PRoot Distro is not a virtual machine.
 This is a container environment manager based on `proot` utility which able to emulate `chroot` and `mount --bind`.

-This script should never be run as root user.
-If you do so, file permissions and SELinux labels could get messed up.
-There also possibility of damaging system if being executed as root.
-For safety, PRoot Distro checks the user id before run and refuses to work if detected user id `0` (root).

 ## Donate

 Although you get PRoot-Distro for free, remember that developers of such